Why Communism failed

 - Protect workers rights in terms of reasonable work hours, liveable wages etc.

-- Protect environment, consumer rights etc.
+- Protect environment, consumer rights, consumer privacy etc.

-I have a problem with the communist ideal of allocating
+I have a problem with the communist ideal of allocating resources based on need and also each producing according to ones abilty.

 Who decides what is a need?